simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 `ESCAPE` removes all filters and jumps back to the top screen.
 Or, it cancels a minibuffer edit or help dialog in progress.

+`CTRL-l` redraws the screen and centers the selection if possible (selections near the top won't be centered, since we don't scroll above the top).

 `g` reloads from the data file(s) and updates the current screen and any previous screens.
 (With large files, this could cause a noticeable pause.)